TliliDorsaf/Deep-Learning-Internship-Project/README.md

 gesture_numeric = np.argmax(prediction[0])
 gesture_name = mapper(gesture_numeric)
 ```
-And then based on the gesture a gesture is performed on the MRI image.
-There are 5 gestures here is just one of them. </br>
+And then based on the gesture, an action is performed on the MRI image.
+There are 5 gestures here, is just one of them. </br>

 ```python
  if gesture_name == 'rotatecw':